codefellows/sea-w31-uge/README.md

 ####3: What aspects of the workshop would you change?

 The following statement appears on the pre-work to this course: "WARNING: Before running the following commands, replace YOUR FULL NAME and YOUR EMAIL ADDRESS with the name and email from your GitHub account."

-Consider revising this to explicity instruct students to create a github account.
-In completing the prework, it was not clear to me that I needed to set up the Github account before entering the subseqent commands.
-This is mostly because the preceding instructions for the rest of the pre-work were very explicit, step-by-step instructions.
+Consider revising this to explicity instruct students to create a github account prior to the class.
+Because the preceding instructions for the rest of the pre-work were very explicit step-by-step instructions, I (perhaps stupidly) did not realize I should create the github account before running this command and attending the class.
+I fell behind as the class was speeding up because I had to pause to create an account.

 Consider a faster pace for the morning material, to give more time for the afternoon material.

 Consider limiting the number of students per class, or increase the number of TAs.

-Easy to fall behind in this class.
+Easy to fall behind by missing one or two items.